Yonathan Daza Player Props: Rockies vs. Pirates

-The Colorado Rockies, including Yonathan Daza (batting .282 in his past 10 games, with three doubles and five RBI), take on starter Vince Velasquez and the Pittsburgh Pirates at Coors Field, Tuesday at 8:40 PM ET.
+Yonathan Daza -- 0-for-2 in his last game -- will be in action for the Colorado Rockies versus the Pittsburgh Pirates, with Johan Oviedo on the hill, on April 19 at 3:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Pirates.
+In his most recent game he had a hitless performance (0-for-2) against the Pirates.

 Yonathan Daza Game Info & Props vs. the Pirates